wallarm/product-documentation/docs/4.10/installation/inline/kubernetes/kong-ingress-controller/deployment.md

 * Real-time [attack detection and mitigation][attack-detection-docs]
 * [Vulnerability detection][vulnerability-detection-docs]
 * [API inventory discovery][api-discovery-docs]
-* The Wallarm services are integrated natively into both the Open-Source and Enterprise [Kong API Gateway](https://docs.konghq.com/gateway/latest/) editions
+* The Wallarm services are integrated natively into the Open-Source [Kong API Gateway](https://docs.konghq.com/gateway/latest/) edition
 * This solution is based on the [official Kong Ingress Controller for Kong API Gateway](https://docs.konghq.com/kubernetes-ingress-controller/latest/) that provides full support for features of Kong API Gateway
-* Support for Kong API Gateway 3.1.x (for both the Open-Source and Enterprise editions)
+* Support for Kong API Gateway 3.1.x
 * Fine-tuning the Wallarm layer via the Wallarm Console UI and on a per-Ingress basis via annotations

     !!! warning "Annotation support"